About Christopher Long

 In 2007 Christopher received an offer of long-term research work on a project for the Department of Trade and Industry.
 This was followed by an assignment with the Lord Chancellor’s Department, editing judges’ benchbooks.
 Further such work led eventually to a period in Geneva where he worked for the United Nations as editor of UNCTAD’s flagship publication, World Investment Report, also drafting press statements and speeches.

-Christopher Long is a Professional Member of the Chartered Institute of Editors and Proofreaders.
+Christopher Long is a Fellow of the Royal Geographical Society.